-Soil removal and decontamination will be undertaken whenever personnel are entering or exiting the drill site / camp site KHZ.
+Soil removal and decontamination will be undertaken whenever personnel are entering or exiting the monitoring site KHZ.

 Personnel moving between sites will remain on designated tracks, designed to avoid KCZs as far as practicable, to reduce the risk of spreading potentially contaminated material.
-Wash stations will be established at the helipads, the campsite, the drill site and at the entry/ exit points from the public Loop track on any field tracks servicing the aforementioned sites as illustrated in Figure 1.
+Wash stations will be established at the helipads, the campsite, the monitoring sites and at the entry/ exit points from the any field tracks servicing the aforementioned sites as illustrated in Error!
+Reference source not found.